Kadigan/esp8266-remote-power-reset-switch/README.md

-# A remote power/reset "button" based around an ESP8266
+# A remote power/reset "button" based on an ESP8266
 ### This project was developed on NodeMCU v1.0 (lol1n board).